ahmadali-jamali/Project-AI-tools-and-research-course/README.md

 1. **Naive Implementation**: Basic triple-nested loop implementation.
 2. **Optimised Implementation**: Uses list comprehensions for better performance.

-## Performance Improvements

-After profiling with various matrix sizes (10x10 to 200x200), the optimised version showed:
-- 15-20% faster for smaller matrices (10x10 to 50x50)
-- 25-30% faster for larger matrices (100x100 to 200x200)

 The improvement comes from Python's more efficient handling of list comprehensions compared to explicit loops.